Gul31/PicoCTF/README.md

 # PicoCTF

-This repo stores CTF solution
+This repo will store CTF solutions from PicoCTF challenges.